“The battery energy storage industry requires more support from the federal government”.

 Malcolm Turnbull also tweeted that he enjoyed a great and thorough conversation with Elon Musk on the issue.

-Garnaut also said Australian companies such as Zen Energy have been working for years to device power shortage solutions through batteries that would supply renewable power to main users in the country.
-Zen Energy is working to have it ready by summer, and bring the main supply grid to stability.
+Garnaut also said Australian companies such as Energex have been working for years to save energy by allowing homes and business to save money on power bills.
+Another company Zen Energy is working to have their product ready by summer, and bring the main supply grid to stability.
 They said that there had been extensive economic modelling and technical work to come up with a solution that meets the market requirements.
 They have worked closely with external investors and the energy community to support their development work.

 Garnaut said that Zen would only manage the batteries and its connection to the grid, but external investors would be the battery owners.
 The 100Mwh battery is set to optimise power usage and grid stability.